Verifiable and Provably Secure Machine Unlearning

-\textit{Computational Knowledge Soundness.} A SNARK satisfies computational knowledge soundness if there is an extractor that can compute a witness whenever the adversary produces a valid argument.
-More formally, for a relation $R\sim\mathcal{R}$, we require that for all non-uniform PPT adversaries $\advA$ there exists a non-uniform PPT extractor $\extractor$ such that { \scalebox{0.84}{ $\Pr\Bigg[\!\! \!\!\Bigg|\!\! \!\!\Bigg]\leq \negl(\lambda) \, .$ }} A SNARK $\SNARK$ is secure if it satisfies perfect completeness, computational soundness and knowledge soundness.
+\textit{Computational Knowledge Soundness.} $\SNARK$ satisfies computational knowledge soundness if there exists an extractor that can compute a witness whenever the adversary produces a valid argument.
+Formally, for a relation $R\sim\mathcal{R}$, we require that for all non-uniform PPT adversaries $\advA$ there exists a non-uniform PPT extractor $\extractor$ such that { \scalebox{0.84}{ $\Pr\Bigg[\!\! \!\!\Bigg|\!\! \!\!\Bigg]\leq \negl(\lambda) \, .$ }} A SNARK $\SNARK$ is secure if it satisfies perfect completeness, computational soundness and knowledge soundness.